realStandal/redwood-rls-demo/README.md

 }
 ```

-After, we can extend all queries, models, and operations by [setting a parameter on the current transaction](https://www.postgresql.org/docs/current/functions-admin.html#FUNCTIONS-ADMIN-SET).
+After being enabled, we can extend all operations to include [parameters on the current transaction](https://www.postgresql.org/docs/current/functions-admin.html#FUNCTIONS-ADMIN-SET).
 We can then make use of this parameter in security policies and as the default value of columns inserted using the extended client.
-This is particularly useful for associating operations on the database with the user who made the request which triggered the operation.
+In particular, this is useful for associating operations on the database with the user who made the request.
 The following [has been taken from this repository](https://github.com/realStandal/redwood-rls-demo/blob/main/api/src/lib/db.ts#L23) and demonstrates associating queries with two distinct values.

 ```TypeScript
 import { PrismaClient } from '@prisma/client'